ml4astro/icml2025/index.md

 We welcome in particular submissions that target or _report on_ the following non-exhaustive list of problems:

 - Foundation models for astrophysics and their (potential) impact on discovery
-- Integration of LLMs and agents in scientific workflows
+- Integration of LLMs and autonomous agents in scientific workflows
 - Efficient high-dimensional Likelihood-based and Simulation-Based Inference
 - Robustness to covariate shifts and model misspecification
 - Anomaly and outlier detection, search for rare signals with ML